 Online Checking Accounts

 EverBank – If you are looking for a checking account that pays interest, EverBank is the answer.
-The EverBank interest rate on its checking start at 0.88% APY for account balances of $9,999 or less (rates go up for higher balances).
+The EverBank interest rates on its checking start at 0.25% APY for account balances of $9,999 or less (rates go up for higher balances, as high as 0.61% for balances of $100K and greater).
 These rates are higher than many savings or money market accounts.
 You can also check out our EverBank Review.

-EverBank’s interest rate also has another nice feature – the Yield Pledge guarantee.
+EverBank’s interest rate also has another nice feature – the Yield Pledge Promise.
 EverBank pledges that its checking account will yield within the top 5% of competitive accounts.

 Capital One 360 is the checking account my wife and I now use.
 Formerly ING Direct, Cap One 360 is hard to beat.
 They offer no maintenance fee, and you even earn interest on the account.
 The website is super easy to use, and we can deposit checks to the account by snapping a picture of the check with our Smartphone.
 Add to that free ATMs at thousands of locations, and the Capital One 360 checking account is our top pick.

 FNBO Direct – The top pick for free checking accounts goes to FNBO Direct.
 With its Online BillPay Account, you not only get a free account, but one that pays interest.
 The interest rate is currently 0.65% APY.
 The account comes with a free Visa debit card.
 And you can even transfer money with a cell phone or e-mail account.